Reading time – around 10 mins

 Firstly, understand that Aircraft detailing is a niche.
 It’s not like car detailing where you can; publish a website, put some stickers on a van, and with a bit of marketing you’ll start getting calls from the millions of car owners around the country to wash their vehicles.
+There are around 23,000 private business jets registered in the world, and around 82 CAA-licensed airports, of which 10–15 are active business aviation sites where meaningful detailing work is concentrated.
+You can add in Helicopters and prop aircraft to the figures if you wish, but it boils down to a far smaller market at limited lications.
+Private strips and estate airstrips are a less restricted entry point, but with minimal work and individually negotiable, meaning less return for the time invested.

 Airport people are networked, so you will need to put in a proportionate amount of time just making contacts, meeting potential clients and building some trust around your name.
-Your local airport might be convenient and near your house, but if it has an exclusive contract with another company, you’ll have to compete or look further afield, because aircraft owners aren’t going to come to you.

 So what does it entail?